zierf/sync-theater/README.md

 Build module *.wasm*, JS bindings and TS typings are put in folder `youtube-player-api/pkg`.

+Most commands are usable from project root folder, except building and serving the example HTML page.

 ### Prerequisites

 Install `wasm-pack` to build *.wasm* library for usage outside of yew frontend.